-Metacognition and self-regulation approaches aim to help pupils think about their own learning more explicitly, often by teaching them specific strategies for planning, monitoring and evaluating their learning.
-Interventions are usually designed to give pupils a repertoire of strategies to choose from and the skills to select the most suitable strategy for a given learning task.
+Metacognition and self-regulation approaches aim to help learners think about their own learning more explicitly, often by teaching them specific strategies for planning, monitoring and evaluating their learning.
+Interventions are usually designed to give learners a repertoire of strategies to choose from and the skills to select the most suitable strategy for a given learning task.

 Self-regulated learning can be broken into three essential components:

-Metacognition and self-regulation approaches have consistently high levels of impact, with pupils making an average of seven months’ additional progress.
+Metacognition and self-regulation approaches have consistently high levels of impact, with learners making an average of seven months’ additional progress.

 These strategies are usually more effective when taught in collaborative groups so that learners can support each other and make their thinking explicit through discussion.

-The evidence indicates that teaching these strategies can be particularly effective for low achieving and older pupils.
+The evidence indicates that teaching these strategies can be particularly effective for low achieving and older learners.

 These strategies are usually more effective when taught in collaborative groups so learners can support each other and make their thinking explicit through discussion.